ChinSekYi/mlops-fraud-detection-system/README.md

 This repository demonstrates a production-grade MLOps workflow for traditional machine learning, using fraud detection as a real-world use case.
 The project covers experiment tracking, model registry, automated deployment, and scalable serving.

+📄 **[View the Full Project Report](./docs/FinalReport_ChinSekYi.pdf)** - Comprehensive documentation of the project's architecture, methodology, results, and insights.

 ---

 ## Architecture Diagram